 - Clearly define your what: Before you can identify resources you will need, it is critical to understand what your position requires.
 What is your vision?

-- Plan your how: Develop your action plan to fulfil your vision.
+- Plan your how: Develop your action plan to fulfill your vision.
 Be creative and think outside the box.
 What resources do you need to accomplish your vision?

 - Identify available analytics: What data is currently available in your organization?
 Do you require additional data to increase your effectiveness?